yonileibowitz/Blog/blog-posts/analyzing-uber-rides-history.md

 ### The basics

-I can see what's the most popular Uber service I use:
+I can see the Uber service I use the most:

 ```
 UberRides